Today, I’m setting a winter table with my favorite, vintage blue bottles, and some backyard fresh-cut greenery!

 You may also enjoy the Firelight, Evergreens, and Snow: The Christmas Bottle Project of Swedish Homes post.

 On today’s winter table, they are home to my mother’s sterling silverware collection.

 You may also enjoy 15+ Christmas and Holiday Thrift Store Makeovers.

 A Book from Molly | Setting a Winter Table

-It reads as a wonderful conversation, and I know you will just adore it too.
+It reads like a beautiful conversation, and I know you will just adore it, too.